 See What We’ve Planted, Built and Brought to Life.

-Our clients wanted a front landscape that they could easily manage, a style cohesive to the house, and wanted to keep their one much loved windmill palm.
+Mid-Century Modern style home in Raleigh Hills, Oregon.
+Our clients request was to keep their one much loved windmill palm.
 The front was all grass on a gentle slope with a skinny walkway from the driveway to the front door.
-We designed a centrally located entrance walkway that zig-zags to the front door, retaining paver walls, paver planter boxes that helped to level the slope, and new planting beds that helped to soften the hardscape.
+We designed a centrally located entrance walkway that zig-zagged to the front door, retaining paver walls, paver planter boxes that helped to level the slope, and new planting beds.

-We retained the original asphalt walkway from the driveway, but widened it and changed out the material to match the new zig-zag walkway.
+Mid-Century Modern style home in Raleigh Hills, Oregon.
+We retained the original walkway from the driveway, but widened it and changed out the material to match the new zig-zag walkway.
 Our clients loved the large stepping pavers and the black Mexican pebbles set in-between.

-Mid-Century Modern style home.
+Mid-Century Modern style home in Raleigh Hills, Oregon.
 Lower front planting beds just off the gravel parking area, sets up the drama of the beautiful house beyond.

-Traditional NW garden style in Ridgefield, Washington | During our initial consultation, the homeowners mentioned to me that they liked to sit under this particular tree.
+Traditional NW garden style in Ridgefield, Washington During our initial consultation, the homeowners mentioned to me that they liked to sit under this particular tree.
 They would drag their chairs and hammock out to relax under the tree in the late afternoon.
 I thought it would be lovely and more functional, if we built a patio for them to have a defined area to lounge under their tree.
 We chose decomposed crushed granite, because of its natural old world look and feel.
 The homeowners loved the paisley shape.

 Traditional NW Garden Style, Ridgefield, Washington | The water feature was existing, but we designed approximately 80% new plant material.